aafsar/nest-agent/A2A-PERFORMANCE-METRICS.md

 ## Conclusion

-The 8-agent system demonstrates **reliable, low-latency A2A communication** suitable for real-time multi-agent collaboration.
-All agents responded successfully with consistent sub-4-second response times.
+The multi-agent system demonstrates **reliable, low-latency A2A communication** suitable for real-time multi-agent collaboration.
+All 6 tested agents responded successfully with consistent sub-4-second response times, validating the architecture's performance for production use.

 ---